SixArm/usv/README.md

 world␟
 ```

-USV can be parsed using e.g. the USV Rust crate:
+Parsing can use libraries such as the USV Rust crate:

 ```rust
 use usv::*;